 All hummus was consumed shortly after the production of this video, there was no wastage.
 I am worried that after my kids watch this video, I will never be able to tell them “Don’t play with your food”, since I am certain that making videos with food is considered a form of playing.

-Yalla is an arabic expression that can mean “come on” a type of encouragement to do something or it can mean “hurry up”
+Yalla is an Arabic word that means “come on” a type of encouragement to do something or it can mean “hurry up”.